Leo10Gama/WikiPhilosophy/README.md

 Since this had to be done over a long stretch of time, and I still have final assignments to complete for school, I needed to ensure there was a consistent way to stop and start this process.
 Initially, I tried placing the whole function in a try-except to catch the keyboard interrupt, but occassionally it would stop execution while one thread was mid-write.
 Eventually, the most consistent (and quickest) fix I could find was to turn off my computer's Internet connection, creating an HTTP connection error, which would cause each thread to write to file, and *then* use an interrupt.
 In addition, I kept a separate folder on-hand of each file's progress, that I would update before ending execution to make sure files didn't get overwritten with nothing (which did happen for the first few iterations).

+After about a week of initial testing (currently 12/21/22), I decided to make one more pull to try getting any new articles that may have been created, as well as renaming any articles that could have been renamed.
+Pulling every article a second time took an afternoon, but updating everything took a surprising 20 minutes to complete, which I believe goes to show the remarkable effort put forth by Wikipedians to keep information on the site updated, accurate, and relevant.

 ## Pitfalls
 There were various issues that I encountered trying to get the parser to work, as it's impossible to account for absolutely every edge case in a project like this.